tytydraco/yessleep/out/I_found_every_girlfriend_Ive_ever_had_lined_up_dead_on_my_living_room_floor_Part_1.md

 Alex pulled a [vandalised graduation photo](https://i.redd.it/wpe286mlail91.jpg) depicting me without a face from the envelope, and then a letter.

-Alex cringed at the photo and then read the letter aloud.
+Alex cringed at the picture and then read the letter aloud.
 I'll type it out for you below:

 *An eye for an eye, a tooth for a tooth.
 Five lovers slain, five dark lessons to learn.
 Fail any task and I’ll destroy what you love the most.
 Call the police and I’ll destroy what you love the most.*

 *Consider Grace Keele, your first romance.
 Aptly named, Grace showed poise and work ethic throughout school, eventually securing a coveted job in the finance sector.*

-*You shamelessly relied on family and friends to bail you out of endless trouble.
+*You shamelessly relied on family and friends to bail you out of endless trouble and get you to where you are now.
 It's high time you learned some humility.
 Take a naked photo of yourself and post it across your social media accounts before 10am today.
 I'm watching.
 I'm closer than you think.*

 Alex lowered the letter to the table.